Cockroach Control & Extermination

 Cockroach infestations most often begin when someone unknowingly brings an infested item into a home or building.
-Poor sanitation such as leaving out food or dirty dishes, can encourage an infestation since this type of clutter provides a good food source for the roaches.
-American roaches usually originate from drains or sewers, and make their way into working or living areas via the pipes and drains.
+Poor sanitation such as leaving out food or dirty dishes can encourage an infestation since this type of clutter provides a good food source for the roaches.
+American roaches usually originate from drains or sewers and make their way into working or living areas via the pipes and drains.
 The adults are very strong flyers, allowing them to easily migrate from building to building.
 Cockroaches also are drawn to less frequented areas near sewers and drainage where they can live among the moisture and clutter made by boxes and papers left in your basement, electrical room, or crawl space.
 Without addressing a cockroach infestation, they can multiply very quickly.

 Are cockroaches dangerous?

 Cockroaches can cause major infestations and are quite unsanitary.
 They are a major source of food contamination leading to food poisoning and have also been found to cause allergies in humans.
 Cockroaches frequently live in sewers, bringing these conditions with them as they migrate indoors.
-Pet food bowels are also an easy target for cockroaches, making them a health threat to your dog or cat.
+Pet food bowls are also an easy target for cockroaches, making them a health threat to your dog or cat.
 Cockroaches can bite humans, but it's highly unlikely.
 Although the odds are in your favor, there have been reported cases of cockroaches biting nails, eyelashes, and calloused skin on heels.